SinisterEmber/AutoModpack/README.md

 NOTE: if you can't open any port on your server, or you just care about server performance.
 Use Google Drive, upload there modpack.zip whose automatically generated on your minecraft server at `./AutoModpack/modpack.zip`.
 And the link type into the config "external_modpack_host".

-(Unfortunately when using Google Drive or other download service/server `sync_mods` will not work.
-(Working on it, if you know how to implement Google Drive upload feature, please let me know.) )
+(Unfortunately when using Google Drive or other download service/server `sync_mods` and update feature introduced in 2.4.0 will not work.
+I am working on it, if you know how to implement Google Drive upload feature, let me know :)  )

 Add mods/configs whatever you want in your modpack to the `./AutoModpack/modpack/` directory.